LAStools/LAStools/bin/lasdistance_README.txt

--quiet                               : nothing reported in console -version                             : reports this tool's version number -fail                                : fail if license expired or invalid -gui                                 : start with files loaded into GUI -cores 4                             : process multiple inputs on 4 cores in parallel -cpu64                               : start 64 bit executable (instead of default 32 bit executable)
+-quiet                               : nothing reported in console -version                             : reports this tool's version number -fail                                : fail if license expired or invalid -gdal                                : Uses the GDAL library to support additional vector formats such as GML, GPKG, GeoJSON and GPX as -poly input file.
+Can also be used for SHP and KML
+-gui                                 : start with files loaded into GUI -cores 4                             : process multiple inputs on 4 cores in parallel -cpu64                               : start 64 bit executable (instead of default 32 bit executable)